Vote By Absentee Ballot

-Voting by absentee ballot, preparation, submitting applications by mail and in person, permanently disabled voters.
+Information on Voting by absentee ballot, Vote notarization, submitting applications by mail, email, fax, and in person.

-OverviewAny voter may vote an absentee ballot if he/she expects to be unable to go to his/her regular polling place on election day for any of the following reasons:
+The City of St. Louis allows for registered voters to vote an absentee ballot.
+If a voter expects to be unable to visit their regular polling place on election day for any of the following reasons listed below.

 - Absence on Election Day